georgep49/knowledgeABM/ms/main_ms.md

 2. movement can be at random, or agents can preferentially move to a neighbouring cell with the type they are most knowledgeable about

-Eache time-step after an agent has reached an age of ten, there is a 10% chance of mortality.
+Each time-step after an agent has reached an age of ten, there is a 10% chance of mortality.
 On an agent's death, their offspring inherit some fraction of their knowledge (based on a uniform distribution, U[`parent-transfer`, 1) and all other attributes other than their patch visit memory.
 There is a chance (`defect-unit`) that the offspring will become a member of another unit, which represents an external transfer of knowledge to the unit [ref!].

 #### Sensitivity Analysis